All opinions are our own – it’s important to note that this is not directed at our facebook group – it is based on 12 years of facebook experience!

 There does however seem to be something that happens to many of us (James and I included) that means that occasionally, we’re utter plonkers on Facebook.
 We get antagonised by some menial nonsense that’s got nothing to do with us, and chirp in with a poorly considered point or view or worse still, an argument.

 I try to be rational.
 People use facebook they way they want to.
 There are no rules, despite strenuous efforts made by admins and moderators to manage the groups they oversee.
 It’s a crap job.
 Honestly, the number of times I shout ‘are you for real?!!!’ at my Facebook timeline is really embarrassing.
 I behave like a fascist dictator ranting about people’s inability to read anything anyone says or behave in a way I deem acceptable.
 And don’t start me on grammar and punctuation.
 Then I sit down and realise that I’m the ridiculous one and that nobody’s trying to launch a coup de grâce and that people in glass houses really shouldn’t lob rocks.

 Wanna know something?
 Everyone I know does the same thing.

 Everyone shouts about Facebook groups and gets angry with people they don’t know about things that are really just not that important.

 So if you’ve got this far and you’re still with us, bravo.

 So what can we do to make sure our group doesn’t descend into anarchy?

-I wrote a post about it last week – here’s a good place to start:
+I wrote a post on the group about it – here’s a good place to start:

 From now on…(grab a cuppa – we would like you to read this please – are if you haven’t already READ THE RULES OF THE GROUP)